On the Stability of the Jacobian Matrix in Deep Neural Networks: Introduction

 \begin{definition}[Stable Jacobian] We say that the Jacobian of a network with a distribution~$q$ over the weights $\mathbf{W} \sim q$ is stable if:

-where~$\|\cdot\|$ denotes the spectral norm, $\|A\| := \sqrt{\lambda_{\max}(AA^*)}$. \end{definition} Here, we define stability for any weight distribution~$q$.
+where~$\|\cdot\|$ denotes the spectral norm, $\|A\| := \sqrt{\lambda_{\max}(AA^*)}$. \end{definition} In the fixed-depth infinite-width regime considered throughout this paper, the Jacobian norm converges in probability to a deterministic limit under the assumptions of our main results.
+For this reason, we shall formulate our universality results in probability, while continuing to use the above definition as the conceptual notion of stability.
+Here, we define stability for any weight distribution~$q$.
 Note that stability is defined as $\tilde{\Theta}(1)$ instead of~$\Theta(1)$, which hides sub-exponential terms.
 This is because empirical results suggest that for typical network depths (e.g., in the range of 10 to 100), sub-exponential dependence does not significantly affect the performance \citep{poole2016exponential, samuel2017deep, hayou2019impact}.
-In the following, we will analyze the infinite-width limit of the Jacobian.
-In this limit, under some assumptions, the norm~$\|J_1\|$ converges to a deterministic value almost surely (see~\cite{pennington2017} for the result at initialization, and \cref{app:main_theorem} for a more general setup).
-As a result, taking the average over~$\W$ has no effect in this limit and one can think of the stability condition as being similar to $ \|J_1\| \approx \tilde{\Theta}_L(1)$.
+In the following, we will analyze the fixed-depth infinite-width limit of the Jacobian.